gpm22/ossu-projects/Shortest Paths Revisited, NP-Complete Problems and What To Do About Them/problems-unit-21.md

     end
   end
   ```
-Under a minute: 18 for both optimized and regular.
-They run in $\approx$ 38 s, both take more than a min for 19.
+**Under a minute**: 18 for both optimized and regular Cartesian, 17 for random regular, and 16 for random regular optimized (not really optimized).
+Adding a vertex makes they run over a minute.

-Under an hour: 23 for regular and 22 for optimized (not really optimized).
-They both run in $\approx$ 30 min, adding one more vertex makes it runs more than an hour.
+**Under an hour**: 23 for regular and 22 for optimized (not really optimized again).
+Adding one more vertex makes it runs more than an hour.

-Time x Memory: Time is far more relevant than memory, with the optimization creating more problems.
+**Time x Memory**: Time is far more relevant than memory, as the optimization creates more problems.
 I tried using list, set and hash tables to the optimization, but they have similar performances.

-The optimalization helps?
-No, the time used to remove the old entries was greater than the time to just keep it.
+**The optimization helps**?
+No, the time used to remove the old entries was greater than the time to just keep it for both kinds of graphs and sizes.

 ### Problem 21.15